 If you’re reading this and you are wondering who Jack Kirby is you obviously don’t read comics.
 Kirby is one of the most influential artists and creators in the genre, ever.
-In fact I would go so far as to say a huge swath of the history of comics since the 1960s has been an attempt to emulate or a reaction against his work.
+In fact, I would go so far as to say a huge swath of the history of comics since the 1960s has been an attempt to emulate or a reaction against his work.

 He is highly stylized and easily recognizable.
-Terms like Kirby Tech (to denote a streamlined, futuristic machine) and Kirby Crackle (a morphing, dotted way to depict energy) are common nomenclature.
+Terms like Kirby Tech (to denote a streamlined, futuristic machine) and Kirby Crackle (a morphing, dotted way to depict energy) are common nomenclatures.
 He pioneered photo collage techniques and innovative ways to depict action and movement.
-In fact as a kid growing up in the 70s I had a large selection of marvel comics (courtesy of an older brother) and I came to believe that Kirby’s style was the way to draw comics and everyone else was just doing it incorrectly.
+In fact, as a kid growing up in the 70s I had a large selection of marvel comics (courtesy of an older brother) and I came to believe that Kirby’s style was the way to draw comics and everyone else was just doing it incorrectly.
 He has his detractors of course.
 There are those who feel his anatomy isn’t quite right or his hyper-stylized drawing style is clunky or amateurish.
 These points are valid because I believe everyone should have a right to their opinion even if those opinions are wrong.

 I had originally thought about doing a post just on Kirby’s work in general but I decided to just focus on one creation to highlight his style.
-An obvious choice would have been his work with Stan Lee, but instead I chose a somewhat lesser known but still influential work; The Fourth World.
+An obvious choice would have been his work with Stan Lee, but instead, I chose a somewhat lesser-known but still influential work; The Fourth World.

-Kirby first gained fame in the mid-1940s when he and Joe Simon created Captain America (a literal all-American hero who fought Nazis and actually punched Hitler in the face) for the then named Timely Comics.
-With the advent of the Comics Code (that’s a whole post in and of itself) in the 1950s the industry in general stagnated and creativity slogged to all but a halt with generic superhero stories, romance comics, run of the mill westerns and childish comedies.
+Kirby first gained fame in the mid-1940s when he and Joe Simon created Captain America (a literal all-American hero who fought Nazis and actually punched Hitler in the face) for the then-named Timely Comics.
+With the advent of the Comics Code (that’s a whole post in and of itself) in the 1950s, the industry in general stagnated and creativity slogged to all but a halt with generic superhero stories, romance comics, run-of-the-mill westerns, and childish comedies.
 Basically, kid’s stuff.

-All that changed at the beginning of the 1960s when Kirby and writer Stan Lee decided to try something new with the genre for the now rechristened Marvel Comics.
-Kirby and Lee created the Fantastic Four, a superhero team that was also a family and dealt with amazing adventures alongside the day to day lives of normal people who just happened to have extraordinary powers.
+All that changed at the beginning of the 1960s when Kirby and writer Stan Lee decided to try something new with the genre for the now-rechristened Marvel Comics.
+Kirby and Lee created the Fantastic Four, a superhero team that was also a family and dealt with amazing adventures alongside the day-to-day lives of normal people who just happened to have extraordinary powers.
 This was a major success.
 It ushered in what Stan lee called (in his characteristically subtle way) the Marvel Age of Comics.

 Now it can’t be understated what an impact this actually had on the industry.
 It brought in new readership, both mid to late teens as well as college-age readers.
 Sales were up, there was favorable criticism and it became a cultural phenomenon.
 The two followed it up with success after success; just look at that list of credits above to understand just a fraction of what they were doing.
 And to be fair not everything worked but it was new, it was different and it changed how comics were conceived.
-They weren’t seen as great literature mind you, but at least that were not just “kid’s stuff” anymore.
+They weren’t seen as great literature mind you, but at least they were not just “kid’s stuff” anymore.

-By the end of the 1960s however Kirby was beginning to have creative differences with Marvel and Lee in particular.
+By the end of the 1960s however, Kirby was beginning to have creative differences with Marvel and Lee in particular.
 He wanted to branch out, his stories were becoming more “cosmic” and there were ideas he wanted to pursue that he simply wasn’t allowed to pursue in his current position.
-So at the start of the new decade Kirby jumped ship and went to Marvel’s major competitor DC.
+So at the start of the new decade, Kirby jumped ship and went to Marvel’s major competitor DC.